mittagessen/pangoline/README.md

 PangoLine renders text first into vector PDFs and ALTO facsimiles using some configurable "physical" dimensions.

+### Rendering

     ~> pangoline render doc.txt
     Rendering ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 100% 0:00:00

+Various options to direct rendering such as page size, margins, language, and base direction can be manually set, for example:

+    ~> pangoline render -p 216 279 -l en-us -f "Noto Sans 24" doc.txt

+### Rasterization

 In a second step those vector files can be rasterized into PNGs and the coordinates in the ALTO files scaled to the selected resolution (per default